KxSystems/embedPy/README.md

 - Call functions/methods
 - Convert data to q/foreign

-By default, calling an embedPy function/method, will return another embedPy object.
+By default, calling an `embedPy` function/method, will return another `embedPy` object.
 This allows users to chain together sequences of operations.
 Alternatively, users can explicitly specify the return type as q or foreign.

-embedPy objects are retrieved from Python with one of the following calls
+`embedPy` objects are retrieved from Python using one of the following calls

 #### .p.import
 Symbol arg- the name of a Python module or package to import